puppykiwi/login-page/README.md

-This is a sample login page to learn about PHP.
+This is a simple website with login functionality

+Stack
+-PHP
+-JSON
+-Nginx
+-Linux